Banjo Teacher Ross Nickerson of BanjoTeacher.com

 Ross Nickerson Performance Videos

-for Mel Bay Publications.
+from Mel Bay Publications

 It's 240 pages and a 99 track CD.
 There's a lot of value there.